0n0w1c/Foundations/readme.md

 Settings for the various supported mods are only visible when the supported mod is active.

 Construction is halted if the player’s inventory lacks a sufficient quantity of the selected tile.
-Make sure to have enough of the selected tile or disable automatic tile placement.
+Make sure to have enough of the selected tile or disable automated tile placement.

 Foundations is compatible with personal logistics for construction and deconstruction.